shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-release-notes.md

 - MS-4693: Added support for Cookieless domain requests

-- MS-4618: Fixed issue where the OMID SDK was causing high CPU usage for certain Ad formats ([Github issue #57](https://github.com/appnexus/mobile-sdk-ios/issues/57))
+- MS-4618: Fixed issue where the OMID SDK was causing high CPU usage for certain Ad formats - Github issue #57

 ## 7.12